Menu

 What Are EPA Wind Speed Ratings?

-A light pole's Effective Project Area (EPA) quantifies wind resistance by measuring the surface area exposed to wind forces at specific velocities.
-EPA ratings calculate the total wind load on both the pole structure and all mounted components, including fixtures, arms, and hardware.
-Most commercial projects require EPA ratings between 6-12 square feet, though coastal installations often demand higher ratings.
+A light pole's Effective Project Area (EPA) measures wind resistance by calculating the surface area exposed to wind at specific speeds.
+EPA ratings account for the total wind load on the pole and all mounted components, including fixtures, arms, and hardware.
+Most commercial projects require EPA ratings between 6-12 square feet, with coastal sites often needing higher ratings.
+EPA requirements depend on pole height, fixture quantity, arm extensions, and local wind conditions.

 EPA Wind Map